I paint what I don’t see

 œil pour œil / an eye for an eye

 I attended a criminal trial at the Palais de Justice in Paris.
 Eight defendants were accused.
 The story was one of endless revenge.
-The opposing families were presentat the trial.
-The exhibition is conceived as a real, symbolic and sensitive journey through that case.
-20 large drawings display the play of glances observed at the trial.
+The opposing families were present at the trial.
+The 40 drawings are a real, symbolic and sensory journey through that case, displaying the play of glances observed at the trial.

 art on paper